vlk34/tech-resources/README.md

 # 📚 Developer Learning Resources

 A curated collection of free resources to help you learn and master various development topics.
+Please feel free to fork and contribute resources to this repository.

 ---